 The batteries in your camera don’t perform the best when it’s cold.
 Keep your camera warm by carrying it under your coat, as close to your body’s warmth as possible.
 Don’t forget to carry extra sets of batteries in a warm place, as well.

-Follow these tips and you will fall in love with winter photography in spite of all its challenges.
+Follow these tips and you will fall in love with winter photography despite all of its challenges.

 If you have specific questions, you can always ask your Henry’s sales associate.
 Call a store to speak directly with one of our Henry’s experts or send us a message online via live chat, available 7 days a week.